 Here Are 16 Reasons Why Nice Guys Aren’t Good Men

 A nice guy will do nice things and expect the same in return.
 He will be there to take his lady out on a lavish date and then he will expect her to do something for him, as a form of repayment.

 For a good man, this goodness comes from within.
 He is good by nature.
 He doesn’t expect people to behave like him.
-If someone is good to him, that’ more than fine.
+If someone is good to him, that’s more than fine.

 For a nice guy, public image is of extreme importance.
 Whatever he does, contributes to the enhancing of his image.
 He needs to be loved and admired by everyone.

 A nice guy will flatter his lady love and say all the right things to make sure that she always trusts him, and will make her feel that she is the apple of his eye and the center of his universe.

 But a good man understands the value of true love and knows that being in a romantic relationship with someone doesn’t mean discarding other people and work.
 He will love her and give her the respect and attention she deserves, without pressuring her to make him her everything.

-The good man, on the other hand knows his worth, and never relies on anyone else for validation.
+The good man, on the other hand, knows his worth, and never relies on anyone else for validation.
 He sees acceptance and rejection in the same light and understands that if you want to grow in life, you need to take both in stride.

 A good man will never put the blame on others.
-He will not only take responsibility of his own actions but also be responsible for others.
+He will not only take responsibility for his own actions but also be responsible for others.
 He is strong and confident enough to accept the bad things that have happened and move on from them.